reframejs/reframe/docs/overview.template.md

 Reframe assembles a stack optimized for quickly implementing prototypes.

-And as your prototype grows into a serious app, Reframe gradually gives away control to you and your team.
+And as your prototype grows into a serious app, Reframe gradually gives away control.

 <br/>